yard

 Once flower buds form on crops like zucchini hills and bean rows, switch to lower nitrogen and steady phosphorus and potassium.
 Too much nitrogen at this stage grows vines and leaves instead of fruit.

-Most underperforming vegetable gardens are overfed early and starved during peak fruit set, right when plants need consistent nutrients the most.
+Most underperforming vegetable gardens are overfed early and starved during peak fruit set.
+That is exactly when plants need nutrients to stay consistent.

 Cool-season veggies such as spring spinach and heading cabbage often finish in 45-70 days, so they usually need one pre-plant feeding plus a light side-dress halfway through.

-Warm‑season crops that stay in the ground for months, like pumpkin vines or watermelon mounds, benefit from a regular schedule, roughly every 3–4 weeks, adjusted based on plant color and vigor.
+Warm-season crops that stay in the ground for months, like pumpkin vines, benefit from a regular schedule roughly every 3-4 weeks.
+Watermelon mounds usually follow the same rhythm.

 menu_book